Handling Customer Complaint Emails

 Concerning the email reply itself, you’ll first need to ask questions if you’re not sure about the details surrounding the issue.
-The customer may not have been able to share everything about the situation or may have left out important information; be sure to take care and ask questions in a calm and non-judgmental way.
-Ensure that you have all the information regarding the complaint before moving on to the next step.
+The customer may not have been able to share everything about the situation or may have left out important information.
+So, be sure to take care and ask questions in a calm and non-judgmental way.
+Also, ensure that you have all the information regarding the complaint before moving on to the next step.

 Make it personal.

 Once you’ve gotten to know the situation, provide a specific, personalized apology to the customer.
-Their reactions may not be readily visible (especially since replying via email), but this will assure them that you are listening.
-No longer will they see you as a faceless brand, but instead a team of professionals who have their customers’ backs.
+Their reactions may not be readily visible, especially since you are interacting via email.
+However, this will assure them that you are listening.
+No longer will they see you as a faceless brand.
+Instead, they will see you as a team of professionals who have their customers’ backs.

 Outline the action plan.

-Provide the measures that you’re taking or will take to solve the problem.
-You’ll need to disclose the whole process of the solution, step by step in the email response so that the customer can follow along.
+Next, provide the measures that you’re taking or will take to solve the problem.
+As such, you will need to disclose the whole process of the solution step by step in the email reply so that the customer can follow along.
 Depending on what started the issue initially, you may well have to add a couple of extra steps.

 Sweeten the pot.

-Once the customer’s issue has been addressed satisfactorily, go the extra mile and give them a small token of appreciation.
-It’s a way of thanking them for going out of their way to talk to you about their issue.
+Once the issue has been addressed satisfactorily, go the extra mile and give them a small token of appreciation—a way of thanking them for going out of their way to talk to you about their issue.
 You see, for every customer that speaks up about the problems they’ve encountered, about 26 others keep quiet about it.
 Therefore, it would be best if you took note of what your customers are saying, even though the one person who did talk about it was intensely aggressive about it.
-It’s better than losing all 27 without any explanation and any way to fix the issue, after all.
+After all, it’s better than losing all 27 without any explanation and any way to fix the issue.
 You may not realize it, but the discourse you have had today will be instrumental as you move forward with your company.